 This letter constitutes approval under the authority of 40 Code of Federal Regulations (CFR) 761.61(c) to manage certain polychlorinated biphenyl (PCB) remediation wastes in conjunction with single-shell tank (SST) retrieval, subject to conditions established below.
 The rationale of the United States Environmental Protection Agency (EPA) for establishing each of these conditions is contained in the Statement of Basis appearing as Enclosure 2 to this letter.
 This written decision for a riskbased method for disposal of PCB remediation waste is based on the United States Department of Energy Office of River Protection (Energy) application for a risk-based disposal approval dated November 19, 2004, as well as additional information provided to the EPA in support of this application as documented in the Statement of Basis.
-This approval constitutes the Phase II approval (as described in EPA's letter of December 9, 2004, from Michael A. Bussell to you and in the Statement of Basis for this approval) of the November 19, 2004, application for retrieval of tanks 241-C-103 and 241-C-109.
-Energy is authorized to conduct only those retrieval activities related to tanks 241-S-102, 241-C-103 and 241-C-109 for which Phase II approvals have been issued, and precluded from conducting the remainder of the proposed retrieval activities pending associated Phase II determinations by EPA.
+This approval constitutes the Phase II approval (as described in EPA's letter of December 9, 2004, from Michael A. Bussell to you and in the Statement of Basis for this approval) of the November 19, 2004, application for retrieval of tanks 241-C-102, 241-C-104, 241-C-107, 241-C-108 and 241-C-112 (C-102 Series).
+Energy is authorized to conduct only those retrieval activities related to the C-102 Series tanks and tanks 24I-S-102, 241-C-103 and 241-C-109 for which Phase II approvals have been issued, and precluded from conducting the remainder of the retrieval activities proposed in the November 19, 2004 application, pending associated Phase II determinations by EPA.
+This letter also modifies two conditions of the C-103/C-109 Phase II approval, issued August 25, 2005, and updates the C-103/C-109 Phase II RBDA approval by referencing the C-103/C-109 TWRWP, RPP 21895, Rev. 3.
+Conditions applicable to the C-103/C-109 RBDA approval are reprinted in their entirety in Enclosure 3 for convenience.

 Enclosure 1 to this approval documents the administrative record that supports this determination.
 In granting this approval, EPA finds that the proposed management of PCB remediation wastes for retrieval of wastes from specified single-shell tanks, subject to the conditions below, will not pose an unreasonable risk of injury to health or the environment.
 Energy shall ensure that activities conducted pursuant to this authorization are in full compliance with conditions of this authorization.
 The conditions of this approval are enforceable under TSCA and implementing regulations 40 CFR Part 761.61(c).
 Any actions by Energy which violate the terms and conditions of this letter may result in administrative, civil, or criminal enforcement by EPA in accordance with Section 16 of TSCA, 15 USC § 2615.